Technologicat/mcpyrate/quasiquotes.md

 lightly dressed up AST, like Lisps do.

-## Differences to MacroPy
+## Differences to `macropy`

-Our implementation of the quasiquote system closely follows the impressive, pioneering work that originally appeared in MacroPy.
+Our implementation of the quasiquote system closely follows the impressive, pioneering work that originally appeared in `macropy`.
 That source code, itself quite short, is full of creative ingenuity, although at places could be written more clearly, due to the first-generation nature of the system.